Does this test have other names?

 It causes infectious mononucleosis, or mono.
 Mono is passed from person to person

 through saliva.
-Symptoms usually appear within four to six weeks after exposure and
+Symptoms usually appear within 4 to 6 weeks after exposure and ease

 If you have mono, you may have a high level of a type of white blood cell called a

 lymphocyte in your blood.
-Your immune system also will make heterophile antibodies
+Your immune system also will make certain types of antibodies

 Why do I need this test?

-You may have this blood test if your healthcare provider suspects that you have mononucleosis.
+You may need this blood test if your healthcare provider suspects that you have mononucleosis.

 Signs and symptoms include: